The image on the right shows a typical STE Tactical unit manufactured

 BLK EXP slot at the rear.

-VoIP comes standard with some of the later models.
+The VoIP option was pre-installed with some of the later models.

 The STE can be used on different communication networks.
 It was designed for